Jonathan I. Schwartz: As CEO of Sun

-As CEO of Sun, he dramatically amplified Sun's historically tepid embrace of open source and freely distributed software, attempting to drive adoption, in particular, of Sun's operating system, Solaris.
-Sun's historic decision to abandon Solaris on Intel compatible x86 computers, he stated in subsequent interviews and blog postings, had entirely undermined the hardware platforms on which Sun depended for revenue – hardware systems that ran only Sun's Solaris.
+As CEO of Sun, he changed Sun's historically poor embrace of open source and freely distributed software, attempting to drive adoption, in particular, of Sun's operating system, Solaris.
+Sun's decision to abandon Solaris on Intel compatible x86 computers, he stated in subsequent interviews and blog postings, had undermined the hardware platforms on which Sun depended for revenue – hardware systems that ran only Sun's Solaris.

-Sun's stock reached a high of $26.25 in 2007, a point just prior to which private equity investors KKR invested $750m dollars in a convertible debt financing.
-Toward the end of 2007, with nearly a third of its revenue derived from financial services companies, the global financial crisis hit Sun especially hard.
-With large customers going bankrupt across the world, Schwartz began looking for a buyer for Sun, apparently contravening the wishes of Sun's founder and chairman, Scott McNealy, and stirring resentment among employees.
+Sun's stock reached a high of $26.25 in 2007, a point just prior to which private equity investors KKR invested $750 million in a convertible debt financing.
+With nearly a third of its revenue derived from financial services companies, the 2008 financial crisis affected Sun especially hard.
+With large customers going bankrupt across the world, Schwartz began looking for a buyer for Sun.

 Schwartz ultimately finalized an acquisition, signing an agreement for the sale of the company to Oracle Corporation on April 20, 2009.
 Oracle had been Sun's largest ISV, and the price of its database was typically a multiple of the price of the Sun hardware on which it ran.
 Thus, Oracle had the ability, by modifying its pricing, to determine which hardware vendors were chosen.
-After the acquisition, Oracle dropped the pricing of its database on Sun hardware, in an attempt to boost its performance.
+After the acquisition, Oracle dropped the pricing of its database software on Sun hardware, in an attempt to boost its sales performance.

 As CEO of Sun, Schwartz was known as one of the few Fortune 500 CEOs to use a blog for public communications.
-He was recognized for his efforts to bring greater transparency into the corporate world, and managed a public exchange with SEC Chairman Christopher Cox about the use of websites and blogs for the dissemination of financial information to meet Regulation Fair Disclosure.
-Schwartz generally believed the internet, and Sun's web presence on it, was a far more fair and efficient vehicle for the dissemination of Sun's financial information—as opposed to the expensive, and proprietary networks fostered by ratings agencies and the Wall Street Journal.
+He also managed a public exchange with SEC Chairman Christopher Cox about the use of websites and blogs for the dissemination of financial information to meet Regulation Fair Disclosure.

 Post-Sun

 On February 4, 2010, Schwartz resigned from his post as CEO of Sun.
 His resignation was a haiku on Twitter that read as follows: "Financial crisis/Stalled too many customers/CEO no more."

 On August 12, 2010, Schwartz was named to Taleo Corporation's board of directors.
-On September 9, 2010, he announced founding a new company, Picture of Health, which later became CareZone.
+On September 9, 2010, he announced that he was founding a new company, Picture of Health, which later became CareZone.

-On April 7, 2011, Schwartz was named to Silver Spring Networks' board of directors.
-In May, 2012, he was appointed to Verifone's board of directors.